gabetucker2/gostack/README.md

 If there are any changes or comments you would like to have made in respect to this project, please email `tucker.854@osu.edu`; I will usually respond in 1-2 business days.

-Feel free to learn more about me at `https://gabetucker.com` or `https://www.linkedin.com/in/gabetucker2/`!
+Feel free to visit my personal pages at `https://gabetucker.com` or `https://www.linkedin.com/in/gabetucker2/`!

 <h1>Implemented Features</h1>